Sodaware/blitzmax-mode/README.md

 ## Compiling Projects with Projectile

-[Projectile](https://github.com/bbatsov/projectile) is a great project for navigating large projects.
+[Projectile](https://github.com/bbatsov/projectile) is a great Emacs package for organizing and navigating large projects.
 It can be configured to build a BlitzMax application by setting `projectile-project-compilation-cmd` in the project's `.dir-locals.el` file.

 For example, the following would go in `.dir-locals.el` in the projects folder.
 It would compile the contents of `src/my_app.bmx` in release + threaded